19hours/sg-statutes/Acts/Visiting Forces Act.md

 (2) The persons subject to the jurisdiction of the service courts and service authorities of a country in accordance with this section are the following:

-(a) members of any visiting force of that country:
+(a) members of any visiting force of that country;

 (b) all persons, not being citizens of Singapore, seconded or temporarily attached to or serving with the Singapore Armed Forces in accordance with any treaty, arrangement or agreement to which the Government is a party, and who by their terms and conditions of service are subject to the jurisdiction of such courts and authorities; and

-(c) all other persons who, being neither citizens of Singapore nor ordinarily resident in Singapore, are for the time being subject to the service law of that country otherwise than as members of that country’s forces:
+(c) all other persons who, being neither citizens of Singapore nor ordinarily resident in Singapore, are for the time being subject to the service law of that country otherwise than as members of that country’s forces,

-Provided that for the purposes of this subsection a person shall not be treated as a member of a visiting force of a country if he became (or last became) a member of that country’s forces at a time when he was in Singapore, unless it is shown that he then became a member of those forces with his consent.
+except that for the purposes of this subsection, a person shall not be treated as a member of a visiting force of a country if he became (or last became) a member of that country’s forces at a time when he was in Singapore, unless it is shown that he then became a member of those forces with his consent.

 (3) Where any sentence has, whether within or outside Singapore, been passed by a service court of a country to which this section applies upon a person who immediately before the sentence was passed was subject to the jurisdiction of that court in accordance with this section, then for the purposes of any proceedings in a court of Singapore that service court shall be deemed to have been properly constituted, and the sentence shall be deemed to be within the jurisdiction of that court and in accordance with the law of that country, and if executed according to the tenor of the sentence shall be deemed to have been lawfully executed.